 A quick thought.
 Would "poetry" still sound nice if you used it as an acronym ?

 - Open To

-- Yelp (when you realise what’s happened)
+- Yikes (when you realise what's happened)

-Only yesterday I was reviewing security on a WordPress site that belongs to a local distribution company.
+Some time ago, I was reviewing security on a WordPress site that belongs to a local distribution company.
 I didn’t expect the result to be perfect, but it was certainly well below the bar in terms of what is considered acceptable and secure.
 A perfect level of security is unobtainable in my view – the threat landscape changes on a daily (sometimes hourly) basis, and so keeping up with each new trend really isn’t feasible unless you are a security analyst dedicated to this particular function.
 Businesses and individuals alike have evolved, and are looking at ways to do more with less – more about that a little further down the line.

 What I did see startled me.
 The design of the website looks great to the normal user, but even the basic hardening steps have not been applied on this site.
 Having nearly choked on my coffee, I decided that awareness around this particular issue needed to be raised to help other people avoid similar pitfalls.
 Now, if you’ve gone down the WordPress.com route for your blog, this article isn’t for you.
 It really only applies to those who have chosen to run a self hosted site.
 Let’s get started

 WordPress Hardening – a walk-through

 OK.
 You’ve concluded you will use WordPress as your chosen CMS and blogging platform.
 WordPress is undoubtedly the most popular blogging platform in the world with an astonishing number of websites being solely based on it.
 For those who are blissfully unaware of the dangers that an unsecured WordPress platform can present, this information is for you.